Fort Kent (CDP), Maine

 Fort Kent is a census-designated place (CDP) that comprises the main village in the town of Fort Kent in Aroostook County, Maine, United States.
 In 2010, Fort Kent's population was 2,488 of 4,097 for the entire town.

 Geography

-The Fort Kent CDP is located at (47.254945, −68.585421), along the Saint John River, which forms the northern border of the town as well as the Canada–United States border.
+The Fort Kent CDP is located along the Saint John River, which forms the northern border of the town as well as the Canada–United States border.
 The northern terminus of U.S. Route 1 is near the center of the CDP, at the bridge across the Saint John River into Clair, New Brunswick.
 Maine State Route 161 and Maine State Route 11 intersect Route 1 within the CDP.

 According to the United States Census Bureau, the CDP has a total area of 14.5 sqkm, of which 13.9 sqkm is land and 0.6 sqkm, or 4.01%, is water.
 The CDP is located at the confluence of the Fish River with the Saint John River.